-In the view of the Grand Chamber, the text is clear and should not be overlooked (reasons 3.3 and 3.4): only the technical board of appeal is competent for decisions rendered by an opposition division.
+In the opinion of the Grand Chamber, the text is clear and an oversight should not be overlooked (points 3.3 and 3.4 of the reasons): only the technical board of appeal is competent for decisions rendered by an opposition division.

-TheA21 EPC being identical, that decision still seems to apply with the EPC 2000.
+TheA21 EPC being identical, this decision still seems to apply with the EPC 2000.

 Chapter 18.
-G1 / 91 - Unity of invention and maintenance in modified form after opposition
+G1 / 91 & #8211; Unit of invention and maintenance in modified form after opposition

 decision G1 / 91 was issued on December 9, 1991.

-In the view of the Grand Chamber, the rationale for the requirement of unity of invention " is D'administrative order (point 4.1 of the reasons): the usefulness is for the classification of patents with the international nomenclature, but also to avoid that the applicant includes misappropriation several inventions in the same application and avoids, in fact, important taxes of research and deposit.
+In the opinion of the Grand Chamber, the reason for the requirement of #8217; & #8220;invention unit& #8221; is d & #8217;administrative order (point 4.1 of the reasons): l & #8217; utility is for the classification of patents with the international nomenclature, but also d & #8217; avoid that the applicant improperly include several inventions in the same application and avoids, in fact, important research fees and deposit.

-Moreover, the Grand Chamber notes that the division, although initially provided for in the preparatory work for the Convention until the end of the opposition, had been limited to simple patent applications (point 6.2 of the grounds), since it was " useless Because of the factno opposition possible due to non-unity of invention.
+D & #8217; moreover, the Grand Chamber notes that the division, although initially planned by the preparatory work for the convention until #8217; at the end of the opposition, had been limited to simple patent applications (point 6.2 of the reasons), because it was & #8220;useless& #8221; due to & #8217;absence of & #8217; possible opposition due to non-unity of invention.